mgo-af/theme-vercel-root-route-prefix-repro/README.md

 The logic in `gatsby-node.js` is all contained in the `createPages` function.

 In addition to telling consuming sites how to build MDX pages, the `theme` exports a single component to be used by consuming sites, a `Layout` component, from `/src/components/Layout`.
+There are basic global styles applied using standard CSS in `Layout.css`, just to demonstrate that the theme is being consumed by sites in which it is installed.

-Includes some dependencies for the Gatsby API's to build MDX pages and read from file structure.
+Includes a small handful of dependencies for the Gatsby API's to build MDX pages and read from file structure.

-## `/docs`
+#### `/docs`

 Example site that ships with the theme package.